acmbpdc/git-guide/docs/workshop.md

 - **Untracked**: These files are the new files that you add into your repository, that git still haven't started tracking.
 - **Tracked**: These files are the ones' that git is already keeping track of.
 These files could either be:

-    - **modified**: This means that we have made changes into the tracked file, but it has not yet been staged or commited.
+    - **modified**: This means that we have made changes into the tracked file, but it has not yet been staged or committed.
 Git won't notice these files until we *stage* these files.
 Note that even if you had used `git add` on this file earlier, it will return to the modified state if you make changes to it.
     - **staged/tracked**: These are *modified* files which are ready to be committed (*added into the next snapshot of the repository*).
     - **committed**: The changes of these files are stored into the `git` repository, after the snapshot is taken.